tripti1410/my-space/src/content/posts/steps-to-create-horizontal-scrolling-with-snap-gsap.md

 date: 2022-05-16T09:00:00.0Z
 title: "Steps to create: Horizontal snapping sections using GSAP"
 tags:
+  - how-to
   - GSAP
+  - ScrollTrigger
 ---
+As part of the answering question in the forum, I am writing this blog to help me and other people.

-Steps to create: Horizontal snapping sections (simple) using GSAP.
+Horizontal snapping sections (simple) using GSAP.
 This pen is created by Greensock.
-And below are the written steps on how to go about creating this.
+Below are the written steps on how to go about creating this with the explanation of what each property does.

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="YzygYvM" data-user="GreenSock" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/GreenSock/pen/YzygYvM">